conan/conan.github.io/_posts/2017-08-14-clojure-on-windows.md

 {% endhighlight %}

 We don't want the `print` any more than two spaces indented, but it's nice to have the exception name aligned with the exception Class.
 Of course in practice, we'd put both of those on the same line.
 Like I said, I rarely use this type of indentation.

-### Leiningen checkouts

-[Leiningen checkouts](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#checkout-dependencies) work just fine on Windows.
-You can use directory symbolic links (`mklink /D`) or junctions (`mklink /J`) to create them, but Cursive will log errors saying "Directory outside content root ..." for each checkout that's created as a directory symbolic link instead of a junction.
-So always use junctions.

-If you want to run Leiningen from both Windows and Bash For Windows, you may find you run into trouble because you can't have both a Windows Junction and a Linux symlink with the same name in the same directory.
-To solve this problem, I just check out the dependency directly into the checkouts folder.

 ### Figwheel